2s8cxxkftg-afk/nutrion-app-rffqzh/SETUP_INSTRUCTIONS.md

 - Verify AsyncStorage is working properly
 - Ensure camera permissions are granted for barcode scanning
 - Check date formats are correct (YYYY-MM-DD)
+- For OpenAI issues, see OPENAI_SETUP.md troubleshooting section